myclabs/php-enum/README.md

 When migrating from `myclabs/php-enum`, the effort should be small if the usage was in the recommended way:
 - private constants
-- final class without extending the enum class
+- final classes
-- no static method overridden
+- no method overridden

 Changes for migration:
 - Class definition should be changed from